7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 Everything seems well put together; you have a metal mount around the back.

 You have electronic connections because this lens does have autofocus.
-So, overall, looks pretty good.
+So, overall, it looks pretty good.

-It’s not going to be super usable, even at 55, unless you’re outside shooting subjects from further away, but you can shoot some unique portraits with a crazy background.
+It’s not super usable, even at 55, unless you’re outside shooting subjects from further away, but you can shoot some unique portraits with a crazy background.

 Primarily at 135 millimeters and beyond, the steady optical shot works well because the lens is already zoomed in so far; small camera shakes will affect it.